Fig 1. The front page of the Roswell Daily Record for July 8, 1947.

-On June 14, 1947, ten days before Kenneth Arnold's seminal sighting of "flying saucers," William "Mac" Brazel came across some debris scattered across a 200-meter swathe of field, while doing rounds on the Foster Ranch, 120 kilometers (75 miles) northwest of Roswell, New Mexico.
+On 14 June 1947, ten days before Kenneth Arnold's seminal sighting of "flying saucers," William "Mac" Brazel came across some debris scattered across a 200-m swathe of field, while doing rounds on the Foster Ranch, 120 km (75 miles) northwest of Roswell, New Mexico.
 Later, accompanied by his wife and two children, he returned to the scene, collected some of the fragments and took them home.
-Not having access to a radio or phone, it was only on July 5, when Brazel drove into the nearby town of Corona, that he heard news of Arnold's saucers and the many subsequent reports of mysterious disks in the skies over America.
+Not having access to a radio or phone, it was only on 5 July, when Brazel drove into the nearby town of Corona, that he heard news of Arnold's saucers and the many subsequent reports of mysterious disks in the skies over America.

 Two days later, while in Roswell to sell wool, Brazel dropped in at the office of Sheriff Wilcox and confided that he might have come across the wreckage of a disk.
 Wilcox contacted Major Jesse Marcel, the group intelligence officer for Roswell Army Air Field (RAAF), home to what was then the world's only atomic bomb squadron, who subsequently drove out to the Foster Ranch with Counter-Intelligence Corps Officer Sheridan Cavitt to inspect the crash site and collect the debris that Brazel had found.
 The following day an extraordinary press release was put out on the orders of Colonel Blanchard, RAAF's base commander: